CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 16. Verify that the Lambda function is triggered within a minute and check from the log output that it processes the data
 17. Verify that data is written correctly to InfluxDB

-Once everything is tested, you can change the 'Trigger' S3 bucket to your main bucket.
-You should of course monitor that it works as intended over a period.
+Once tested, change the 'Trigger' S3 bucket to your main bucket and verify that it works as intended over a period.

 #### Lambda function test event data